In this guide on different types of frogs in Nebraska, we’ll look at four of the most common types of frogs you’re likely to see.

 18. Western Chorus Frog

 This medium-sized frog, with adults reaching up to three inches long, is predominantly green.
-The primary coloring is on its back and flanks and has darker spots.
+The primary coloring is on its back and flanks, which have darker spots.
 This species also has a dark band across its eyes.

 In addition to being found in Nebraska, it can also be found throughout Mexico and parts of New Mexico, Texas, and Oklahoma.

-As for diet, insects make up about two-thirds of what they eat; other foods include spiders and worms.
+As for diet, insects comprise about two-thirds of what they eat; other foods include spiders and worms.
 These types of frogs in Nebraska are active all year long but are most active during the breeding season from March through June.

 19. Eastern Narrowmouth